How do you decide which agile approaches to take out of the agile toolbox when it comes to creating an agile organization?

 And that’s it?
 That’s the whole truth?

 Nope, that’s not the whole truth, you only find the truth with many years of actually doing it and “finetuning”.
 But it’s a good start.
-And it’s better than coming along with “Everything is Scrum” or “We make SAFe” or “SAFe is stupid, we make LeSS”.
-Or “We make Spotify model”.
+And it’s better than coming along with “Everything is Scrum” or “We use SAFe” or “SAFe is stupid, we use LeSS”.
+Or “We apply the Spotify model”.
 This one- hammer-idea isn’t so good, and coming with three SML hammers isn’t much better.
 Unfortunately, it takes a whole toolbox, asking what the team needs and gut instinct.

 What if I want to read something myself now?